OWASP/www-project-ai-testing-guide/Document/content/tests/AITG-APP-10_Testing_for_Content_Bias.md

 # AITG-APP-10 - Testing for Content Bias

 #### Summary
 This test aims to identify vulnerabilities related to content bias in AI-generated outputs that typically originate from training data, how the data is provided to the model and the prompt used to describe the task.
-There are multiple type of biases that could impact the reliability of the application, for example:
+There are multiple types of biases that could impact the reliability of the application, for example:
 - Positional bias
   -  Prioritization of content based on its position within the given context
 - Stereotypical bias